-We remember the books we read in middle school and high school so much more clearly than that best-seller we picked up last month.
+Is it just us, or do you also remember the books you read in middle school and high school so much more clearly than that best-seller from last month?
 Tucked under the covers with a flashlight, or spending a whole Saturday inside turning pages, we were sponges, soaking up every last word of classic coming-of-age novels, thrilling mysteries and funny contemporary middle grade books.
 If you’ve got a daughter of your own now, you’re in luck: You get to relive that thrill through her eyes all over again.

 Now she can laugh and cry with Little Women, enter a world of mystery with Nancy Drew or experience the hardships of others in Roll of Thunder, Hear My Cry, the way you may have once, not quite so long ago.
 She can also discover the new books that have been written since then, from Judy Moody to Brown Girl Dreaming — and you might decide to discover them right along with her.